 First, answer these five questions separately.
 Next, compare your responses.
 If gaps exist, then find common ground.
 You may realize that going into business together is not the answer.Growing a business together while remaining in a loving relationship is challenging.
 You need a realistic mindset. #getpaidwhatyoureworth Click To Tweet

 Growing a business together while remaining in a loving relationship is challenging.
 You need a realistic mindset, a willingness to be flexible and ready to make concessions.

-If you are working in business together and facing growth challenges, I can help you with those things.
-It’s possible to build a business that supports your lifestyle instead of one where your marriage becomes sacrificed.
+Are you working in business together and facing growth challenges?
+It’s possible to build a business which supports your lifestyle instead of one where your marriage becomes sacrificed.
 A solution exists.
 Schedule your complimentary strategy session.